Pulling it All Together: Expressive Lines, Shapes & Forms

 2. It uses outline rather than organic lines

-3. The paint is applied so smoothly that, even on close inspection, there are no signs of brush marks.
+3. The paint is applied so smoothly that there are no signs of brush marks, even on close inspection.

-Although this is a huge painting created in 1962.
+This is a huge painting that was created in 1962.
 At first glance, it appears to have been made on a computer, not by hand.

 When considering the energy level of Hyena Stomp, the squares' orientation is medium-low energy, but there are additional design elements to consider.